Core Examples

 Destructuring Function Results

-# Destructure list results into named variables
+# Destructure dict results into named variables

-["test output", 0] -> *<$out, $code>
+[output: "test output", code: 0] -> destruct<output: $out, code: $code>

 $code -> .gt(0) ? {